The power of unentanglement without destructive interference: Introduction

 A useful way to understand \StoqMA{} is to compare it directly with \MA{}~\cite{Bab85}, the class of Merlin--Arthur proof systems and the standard randomized generalization of \NP{}.
 Indeed, \MA{} admits a natural ``quantum'' formulation~\cite{BDOT06}: the verifier uses classical reversible circuits built from Toffoli, CNOT, and X gates, together with the usual $\ket{0}$ ancillary qubits and $\ket{+}$ ancillary qubits that provide randomness, and then measures a designated output qubit in the \emph{computational} basis.
 Allowing the witness to be quantum does not increase the power of this model, as quantum witnesses offer \emph{no} advantage over classical ones.

 By contrast, in \StoqMA{} the only formal difference is that the designated output qubit is measured in the \emph{Hadamard} basis instead.
-Consequently, \StoqMA{} naturally contains \MA{}.
-This apparently minor syntactic change has important structural consequences.
+Consequently, \StoqMA{} naturally contains \MA{}.\footnote{ As in~\cite[Appendix A.4]{BBT06}, let the \MA{} verifier be in the state $\ket{0}\ket{R_0} + \ket{1}\ket{R_1}$ before its final measurement.
+After appending $\ket{+}\ket{0}$ and applying one Toffoli gate, the resulting \StoqMA{} verifier has the state $\rbra*{ \ket{000}\ket{R_0} +\allowbreak \ket{100}\ket{R_0} +\allowbreak \ket{001}\ket{R_1} +\allowbreak \ket{111}\ket{R_1} }/\sqrt{2}$ before the final measurement.
+Hence, the acceptance probability $p$ becomes $(1+p)/2$: the accepting branch interferes constructively, while the rejecting branch is split into orthogonal labels. } This apparently minor syntactic change has important structural consequences.
 By the Perron--Frobenius theorem in linear algebra, the acceptance probability of a \StoqMA{} verifier is always maximized by a witness state whose amplitudes are \emph{non-negative} in the computational basis,\footnote{In this work, we refer to such states as \emph{non-negative states}.} and this structural property makes the underlying optimization substantially easier than in \QMA{}, the fully quantum analogue of \NP{}.

 Whereas the local Hamiltonian problem, which asks one to approximate the minimum eigenvalue of an underlying Hermitian matrix, is complete for \QMA{}, and \QMA{} is thus at least contained in \PSPACE{}~\cite{Kitaev99,KSV02}, the stoquastic local Hamiltonian problem can be reformulated as the problem of estimating the trace of a power of an entrywise non-negative matrix with efficiently computable local contributions.
 Using the techniques in~\cite{BGM06,GS89}, this places \StoqMA{} at least inside \AM{}~\cite{BBT06}, and hence inside the polynomial-time hierarchy (\PH{})~\cite{Bab85}.
 In this sense, \StoqMA{} is a \emph{semi-quantum} class: it is quantum enough to go beyond \MA{}, yet still structured enough to admit unexpectedly classical upper bounds, unlike \BQP{}, for which even proving containment in \PH{} is technically difficult in light of oracle separations~\cite{RT19}.